Quwaysim/notes_to_self/coding_style_guides/java_coding_style_guide.md

 ## 1.3 Methods

 - Written in __lowerCamelCase__.
 For example `setValue`.
-- Always stating a verb indicating its intent `getFoo`, `setBar`, `changeFoo`
+- Always stating a verb indicating its intent `getFoo`, `setBar`, `changeFoo`.
-- Method orders should go in override first and in alphabetical order
+- Method orders should go in override first, visibility second (public to private), in alphabetical order.

 ## 1.4 Fields